-Some of the problems that you may face while working with Microsoft’s PowerPoint application can be audio and video problems.
+Some of the problems you may face while working with Microsoft’s PowerPoint application can be audio and video problems.
 PowerPoint users report, sometimes, that when they send their presentation through e-mail, the recipients are unable to play the presentation.
 It just refuses to load.
-Although the problem is rarely experienced it can be a cause of concern in certain cases.
+Although the problem is rarely experienced, it can be a cause of concern in some instances.

 Audio and Video does not play in PowerPoint

 If your Audio and Video does not play in PowerPoint, then this post will walk you through the process of troubleshooting audio and video playback and compatibility in PowerPoint:

 - Clear the Temp folder

 - Open Microsoft PowerPoint in Safe Mode